Privacy Policy

 • Performance of a contract — processing necessary to provide the Service under our Terms of Service.

-• Legitimate interests — improving our Service, ensuring security, preventing fraud, and marketing our products (where not overridden by your rights).
+• Legitimate interests — improving our Service, measuring aggregate usage without analytics storage, ensuring security, preventing fraud, and marketing our products (where not overridden by your rights).

-• Consent — where you have given explicit consent, such as for marketing emails or optional analytics.
+• Consent — where you have given explicit consent, such as for marketing emails.

 • Legal obligation — where processing is required to comply with applicable law.